 Like most of you, I am constantly wishing for extra time...trying to get to the bottom of that to-do list, stressed and tired and staying up late trying to get it all done as time slips through my fingers.
 How ironic that I finally had that "much sought after" time and found myself still unable to get those things done.

-The things I wanted to get done before the power went out, remain undone today; however , I did use my "found" time to organize a closet, read some magazines, update some brochures and of course, the old standby, house cleaning.
+The things I wanted to get done before the power went out, remain undone today; however, I did you use the time to organize a closet, read some magazines, and update some brochures.

 What is it you wish you had more time for.
 If you found yourself with a day at home with no phone, TV, or Internet what would you do with the time?